This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 - Material usage.
 Materials used for all print jobs, including jobs that have been aborted within the chosen time period.

 - Time in queue.
-Represents the average time that print jobs have spend in the queue before starting.
+Represents the average time that print jobs have spent in the queue before starting.

 - Print job history.
 Shows last 10 jobs added to the queue, including jobs that have finished printing, been aborted, or been deleted.